 Passover is my favorite holiday.

-It’s the traditional Jewish meal that Jesus was celebrating with his disciples the night he was betrayed.
-Now we call it “The Last Supper”; it was during this Passover meal Jesus instituted our beloved Communion Meal.
-Passover was the “this” in His, “Do this in remembrance of me.”
+Passover is the traditional Jewish meal that Jesus was celebrating with his disciples the night he was betrayed.
+Biblical scholars believe it was during this Passover meal that Jesus instituted our beloved Communion Meal and said, “Do this in remembrance of me.”
+(You can read about it in Matthew 26 and Luke 22.)

 Spring’s first flowers decorate the farmhouse table.